 lifelong learning; recreational reading and viewing and information

 Your Pittsfield Public Library card offers you quality library services and resources.
 Use your card to borrow books, magazines, audio books, and videos from your library.
 You may request from a wide variety of materials from over sixty libraries in Maine.
 With your library card you can also access Digital Maine Library, the state library's powerful subscription e-resources from your home, office or school computer.

 Who can get a library card?

 Pittsfield residents and property owners may have a free card since Pittsfield property taxes support the operation of the library.
 Pittsfield teachers may have a courtesy card for curriculum support.
 Others may borrow materials upon payment of an annual fee.
-The current fee for non-Pittsfield residents is $25.00 for an individual, $50.00 for a family.
+The current fee for non-Pittsfield residents is $25.00 for an individual, or $50.00 for a family.
 A special card is available for students under age 18 for $10.00.
 The town of Palmyra will pay for their residents to have a library card.
 The towns of Burnham and Detroit will reimburse the library card membership fee for their residents.

 How do I get a library card?

 Come to the library with photo ID and proof of current address (bill, checkbook, lease agreement, piece of mail) when applying for a library card.
 Library staff will create a library account for you and give you a plastic library card, which you will need to bring with you when you want to borrow library materials.
 Your library card will also allow you to access your library account online, as well as request items from your library or other libraries.

 When can my child get a library card?